-Identical twin, passionate 49ers fan, and amateur dog trainer.
+Identical twin, avid reader, and amateur dog trainer.
 Nonprofit career has included work in direct services and public and private grantmaking for organizations including San Francisco’s Department of Children, Youth, and their Families and the Medina Foundation.
 Carolyn oversees Sunlight Giving’s operations.

 Bananagrams whiz, skier, and globetrotting adventurer.
 Previous work focused on childhood nutrition and health care coverage at the David and Lucile Packard Foundation, and advocating for healthier communities at Prevention Institute.
 Linda focuses on Food Security, Safe Spaces, and Health Care Access.

 Jazz lover, outdoor enthusiast, and avid traveler.
 Anitra’s previous work focused on health care access and early childhood nutrition at the David and Lucile Packard Foundation, and performance improvement and population health initiatives in community health centers and public hospitals.
 Anitra focuses on Health Care Access and Food Security.